zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/null-propagation.md

 ### Supply default value

-In case you want to supply a default value in case the value is null, you can provide the default value as second parameter to the `np()`-method:
+If you want to supply a default value in case the value is null, you can provide the default value as second parameter to the `np()`-method:

-It's also possible to use the `np()`-method in all expressions, as an example, you can also use it in a `Select`:
+It's also possible to use the `np()`-method in all expressions.
+As an example, you can also use it in a `Select`:

 ``` cs
 using (var context = new EntityContext())